augustomorais/my_apis/README.md

-# Api using symofony and docker
+# Api using symfony and docker
 Repository for Rest api examples